 The Master and Margarita is one of the most famous Russian novels.
 Its editorial backstory resembles somewhat that of I Promessi Sposi (The Betrothed).
-Like Alessandro Manzoni, Bulgakov continued to amend the novel throughout his life, but not in order to purify the language: Bulgakov feared government censorship.
-After burning the first manuscript, he kept working on it until his death; for this reason, the novel was completed by his third wife in 1941.
-However, more than twenty years had to pass for The Master and Margarita to be published: only in 1966-1967 a first, highly censored version was printed in Russia.
-Even if not in its full form, the book began to spread influence: “Sympathy for The Devil“, by The Rolling Stones, was written after Mick Jagger read the novel (thanks to Marianne Faithfull).
-In the USSR the first complete version was published only in 1973.
+Like Alessandro Manzoni, Mikhail Bulgakov continued to amend the novel throughout his life, but not in order to purify the language: Bulgakov feared government censorship.
+After burning the first manuscript, he kept working on it until his death.
+For this reason, his third wife the novel in 1941.
+However, more than twenty years had to pass for the publication of The Master and Margarita: only in 1966-1967, a first, highly censored version came out in Russia.
+Even if not in its full form, the book began to spread influence: The Rolling Stones wrote their “Sympathy for The Devil” after Mick Jagger read the novel (thanks to Marianne Faithfull).
+The first complete version appeared only in 1973 in the USSR.

 A hallucinatory journey